Where Did Nokia Go Wrong? (And Six Lessons You Can Learn from Them)

 What were some of their critical mistakes?

-1. Always Account for What Your Customers Want.
+1. Always Account for Customer Expectations.

 Even being an industry leader doesn’t guarantee success, as Nokia’s downfall shows.
 It’s important to continuously innovate and adapt to stay ahead of the competition.